 - The double-the-distance or double-the-overlap aiming system can be a useful visualization tool.

-- Your cue can be used to help you aim (see NV 3.2).
+- Your cue can be used to help you aim (see NV 3.2 and NV D.9).

 - Make sure you are sighting shots consistently and purposefully.

 - Be leery and suspicious of exaggerated claims concerning some cut-shot aiming systems.
 Having said this, these systems do offer benefits to some people.

 - With good technique, HAMB ("Hit a Million Balls") is the best "system" for aiming success.

 - The 90 degree rule predicts the CB heads down the tangent line for stun shots.